-Every so often, a new study about vitamins dominates the headlines announcing that vitamins don’t work, they are a waste of money, or they aren’t what you think they are.
+Every now and then, a new study about vitamins dominates the media.
+Headlines announce that vitamins don’t work, are a waste of money, or even that they don’t contain what you think they do.
+If I were a typical consumer, I’d be skeptical too.
 I’m always amazed at how the media can spin things to create such sensational headlines!

 A few years ago, a scathing review conducted by Consumer Reports concluded that vitamins were a total waste of money.
 They looked at individual supplements for vitamins, such as vitamin E among others, in isolation and concluded that they weren’t effective.

 As a functional medicine practitioner who treats the body as a whole, recognizing that every system, process and function is interrelated and connected to others, it came as no surprise to me that a vitamin taken in isolation, without all the necessary enzymes and co-factors that support its metabolism, would have little impact.

 And of course, to get the benefits of a vitamin, you have to be sure you are really getting what the label says you are.